Potassium hydroxide: Solubility and desiccating properties

-About 121 g of KOH dissolve in 100 mL water at room temperature, which contrasts with 100 g/100 mL for NaOH.
-Thus on a molar basis, NaOH is slightly more soluble than KOH.
+About 112 g of KOH dissolve in 100 mL water at room temperature, which contrasts with 100 g/100 mL for NaOH.
+Thus on a molar basis, KOH is slightly more soluble than NaOH.
 Lower molecular-weight alcohols such as methanol, ethanol, and propanols are also excellent solvents.
 They participate in an acid-base equilibrium.
 In the case of methanol the potassium methoxide (methylate) forms:

 Because of its high affinity for water, KOH serves as a desiccant in the laboratory.
 It is often used to dry basic solvents, especially amines and pyridines.

 As a nucleophile in organic chemistry

 KOH, like NaOH, serves as a source of OH-, a highly nucleophilic anion that attacks polar bonds in both inorganic and organic materials.
 Aqueous KOH saponifies esters:

 When R is a long chain, the product is called a potassium soap.
 This reaction is manifested by the "greasy" feel that KOH gives when touched; fats on the skin are rapidly converted to soap and glycerol.

 Molten KOH is used to displace halides and other leaving groups.
 The reaction is especially useful for aromatic reagents to give the corresponding phenols.